Injured in a slip, trip and fall accident in Albany?

 When someone does slip, trip or fall, and gets seriously injured as a result, they’re often too embarrassed to tell anyone about it.
 However, this can be a very costly mistake.
 Not all slip and falls are purely accidental or due to a person’s lack of coordination.
 Sometimes slip and falls can be traced back to negligence of a property owner, homeowner or employer to make their premises safe for others.
 Such cases fall under Georgia’s premises liability law.

 If you suffered a serious injury due to a slip and fall in Albany, you should know that you are entitled to certain rights and benefits under Georgia law.
 We can help you understand all of your rights and responsibilities when it comes to compensation.
-But first, It’s important to hire the best slip and fall injury lawyer to review your case.At the law offices of Westmoreland, Patterson, Mosely, and Hinson, our injury lawyers have over 200 years of combined experience helping accident victims receive the compensation they need for medical bills, lost wages, pain and suffering, disability & other damages.
+But first, It’s important to hire the best slip and fall attorney to review your case.At the law offices of Westmoreland, Patterson, Mosely, and Hinson, our injury lawyers have over 200 years of combined experience helping accident victims receive the compensation they need for medical bills, lost wages, pain and suffering, disability & other damages.

 We are dedicated to doing everything legally and ethically possible to obtain the best results for our injured clients.Free consultation